 eth

-Ethereum: Blockchains, Digital Assets, Smart Contracts, Decentralized Autonomous Organizations: Summary, Chapters & Review of Henning Diedrich’s Book
+Ethereum: Blockchains, Digital Assets, Smart Contracts, Decentralized Autonomous Organizations: Summary, Chapters, Features, Benefits & Pricing of Henning Diedrich’s Book

 We are in the midst of a blockchain revolution and Ethereum is one of its most prominent figures.